Vogeltak/maxcrone.org/content/books/2023-07-21-wandering-earth.md

 Stories that let you understand our scientific progress from a completely novel perspective.
 Recontextualizing our understanding of the world.

-In this case, it's a story-within-a-story about an alien civilization made up of electrically evolved lifefroms that lived in a "bubble world".
+In this case, it's a story-within-a-story about an alien civilization made up of electrically evolved lifeforms that lived in a "bubble world".
 Slowly, they start to discover that there's rock around them, measuring its density and piercing together the concept of gravity.
 They ultimately tunnel into the bottom of the ocean during their exploration, forcing them to learn about water (liquid) and vapor.
 Made me really appreciate what our own scientists must have worked through over the course of scientific history.